YottaDB/YDBDoc/ProgGuide/commands.rst

    ZC[ONTINUE][:tvexpr]

 * The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
-* Because ZCONTINUE changes the flow of execution away from control of the principal device back to the current routine, it is usually the final command on a line; however, if it is not, because the ZCONTINUE has no argument, at least two (2) spaces must follow the command to separate it from the next command on the line.
+* Because ZCONTINUE changes the flow of execution away from control of the principal device ($PRINCIPAL) back to the current routine, it is usually the final command on a line; however, if it is not, because the ZCONTINUE has no argument, at least two (2) spaces must follow the command to separate it from the next command on the line.
 * If the process is not in Direct Mode, ZCONTINUE has no effect.